ALMSIVI/novel-tools-py/docs/references.md

 - csv_filename (str, optional, default=list.csv): Filename of the csv list file.
 - in_dir (Path, optional): The directory to read the csv file from.
 Required if the filename does not contain the path.
-- encoding (str, optional, default=utf-8): Encoding of the csv list file.
+- encoding (str, optional, default=utf-8): Encoding of the csv file.
-- types (dict, optional, default={'line_num': 'int', 'source': 'Path'}): Type of each additional field to be fetched.
+- types (dict[str, str], optional, default={'line_num': 'int', 'source': 'Path'}): Type of each additional field to be fetched.
 See CsvReader for more details.
 - join_dir (list[str], optional, default=['source']): Specifies fields names that need dir joining.
 See CsvReader for more details.
 - data_type (str, optional): If present, specifies the type of all the titles.